 Here are five different uses for pickle juice:

-- Salad dressing: Adding pickle juice to your favourite salad dressing can give it a tangy, sour flavour that pairs well with greens and other vegetables.
+• Salad dressing: Adding pickle juice to your favorite salad dressing can give it a tangy, sour flavor that pairs well with greens and other vegetables.

-- Cocktail mixer: Pickle juice can be used as a mixer for cocktails, such as Bloody Marys or pickle back shots.
-It can add a unique flavour to your drinks and also provide a boost of electrolytes.
+• Cocktail mixer: Pickle juice can be used as a mixer for cocktails, such as Bloody Marys or pickle back shots.
+It can add a unique flavor to your drinks and also provide a boost of electrolytes.

 Risks and precautions in using Pickle Juice